jrandj/aws-security-specialty/README.md

     * SSH key pairs are used to login to EC2 instance.
 IAM credentials are not relevant as they are of the AWS console.
 AWS Access Keys are not relevant as they are used to log into the AWS console and services using the command line.

 1. Your company owns many AWS accounts managed by AWS Organizations.
 To meet security compliance, the CloudTrail should always be enabled in all AWS accounts.
 However, during the last couple of weeks, it was noticed that IAM users in certain AWS accounts disabled the CloudTrail feature.
 You need to add a restriction rule to prevent such actions.
 What is the best way to achieve that?
-    * A Service Control Policy (SCP) can be configured to deny the CloudTrail StopLogging action and add the policy to the relevant OUs in the organisation.
+    * A Service Control Policy (SCP) can be configured to deny the CloudTrail StopLogging action and add the policy to the relevant OUs in the organization.
 Configuring policies at the user level would be an inefficient method in this scenario.

 1. You are working in the cloud security team in a big company.
 To meet security compliance, you oversee applying AWS Config rules to AWS accounts in other organizational units (OUs).
 However, it has been found that the Config rules may be deleted by IAM users accidentally in these AWS accounts.
 You need to prevent such actions from happening again.
 How should you implement this?
     * An SCP should be implemented that denies the DeleteConfigRule action.
-The new SCP should be applied to organisational units in the AWS Organization.
+The new SCP should be applied to organizational units in the AWS Organization.
 Permission boundaries are not relevant in SCP.

 1. Every application in a company's portfolio has a separate AWS account for development and production.
 The security team wants to prevent the root user and all IAM users in the production accounts from accessing a specific set of unneeded services.
 How can they control this functionality?
     * An SCP that denies access to the services can be created.
 If all production accounts are in the same OU, the SCP can be applied to that OU.